svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * Towards extracting web api specifications from documentation https://annieying.ca/papers/msr18.pdf

+> Web API specifications are machine-readable descriptions of APIs.
+These specifications, in combination with related tooling, simplify and support the consumption of APIs.
+However, despite the increased distribution of web APIs, specifications are rare and their creation and maintenance heavily rely on manual efforts by third parties.
+In this paper, we propose an automatic approach and an associated tool called D2Spec for extracting significant parts of such specifications from web API documentation pages.
+Given a seed online documentation page of an API, D2Spec first crawls all documentation pages on the API, and then uses a set of machinelearning techniques to extract the base URL, path templates, and HTTP methods – collectively describing the endpoints of the API.

 * APIComposer: Data-driven composition of REST APIs https://modeling-languages.com/wp-content/uploads/2018/08/esocc2018.pdf

 * REST API Auto Generation: A Model-Based Approach https://www.researchgate.net/profile/Samer_Zein/publication/344403957_REST_API_Auto_Generation_A_Model-Based_Approach/links/5f71dddba6fdcc0086438ed0/REST-API-Auto-Generation-A-Model-Based-Approach.pdf